Ong Teck Chin: Career

 Ong became a physiology lecturer at the Faculty of Medicine of the National University of Singapore (NUS) from 1975 till 1991.
 While lecturing in the NUS, he concurrently held the position of Vice-Principal in ACS(I) from 1988 until 1994, when he was appointed Principal.

-Ong has also published papers in international journals on exercise physiology, sports ergonomics and fitness assessments as well as research papers on education.
+Ong has published papers in international journals on exercise physiology, sports ergonomics and fitness assessments as well as research papers on education.
 During his reservist days in the Singapore Armed Forces, he received a Merit Award for his essay Discipline and Control in the Military, submitted for the 1989 Chief of General Staff Annual Essay Competition.

 In addition, Ong was the chairman of the Broadcast, Publications & Arts Appeal Advisory Committee (BPAAC), one of the committees that advised the Government of Singapore on censorship issues.
 He was also an executive committee member of the now-defunct Singapore Centre for Teaching Thinking, established in 1998 at the National Institute of Education, as part of the Thinking Schools Learning Nation initiative launched by Senior Minister Goh Chok Tong in 1997.
 Ong is recognised as a Solemniser of Marriages by the Registry of Marriages, Singapore.

 Ong was appointed Principal of Anglo-Chinese School (Independent) in 1994 when his predecessor, Lawrence Chia, stepped down after six years.
 Ong's appointment was initially controversial, as he was a former student of Raffles Institution, a rival school.